Skip to content

 Fradley Neighbourhood Plan

 Fradley’s Neighbourhood Plan sets out a number of aspirations for the community and envisages how the community will look in 2029.
-This includes aspirations which could potentially be delivered by Bloor Homes’ proposed development in consultation with the community, including land safeguarded for A38 slip road improvements, improved Public Rights of Way, access to green spaces for the whole community with walking and cycling routes, play facilities for young people, and potentially even a pub for the village if this is something feedback indicates a strong preference for.
+This includes aspirations which could potentially be delivered by Bloor Homes’ proposed development in consultation with the community, including land safeguarded for A38 slip road improvements, improved Public Rights of Way, access to green spaces for the whole community with walking and cycling routes, play facilities for young people, and a new community building.

 Site constraints and opportunities